vtex-apps/product-summary/README.md

 The VTEX Product Summary summarises the product informations such as name, price and picture.
 This is a VTEX app that is used by store theme.

-:loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request

 ## Release schedule

 | Release |       Status        | Initial Release | Maintenance LTS Start | End-of-life | Store Compatibility |